vivekiitkgp/mugqic-demo/proposal.md

  engineers alike, learn about latest developments, work hands-on handling large amount of data and processing.
 Essentially, a lot of tricky details to learn that are available only though a practical experience.

- >  The scripts essentially create a list of Bash command jobs, resolve
- >  dependencies between them and smart error
- >  recovery should any command fail in the pipeline.

 ## Coding Plan & Methods